Misko-2083/linuxliteprojects/README.md

 - [ ] work on intaller concept for single packages
 - [ ] way to toggle desktops on LL
 - [ ] New Mousepad!
+- [ ] simple way to install .tar.gz themes ?
+- [ ] Manager or tool for .face login icons